levatech007/volo-rails-api-example/README.md

 ## Unsolved Problems:
 - Routes don’t have any authorization.
 - Weather API worker does not work on Heroku.
+- Location marker on map is centered at coordinates, pointer is offset.

 ## Future Features:
 - Airport information with flight schedules.